serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/InsertableAttribute.md

 ## Remarks

-Controls if this field is editable in new record mode.
-When used with fields, turns on or off the insertable flag.
+When placed on a field, this attribute controls whether the field is included when inserting a new record.

 ## See Also